Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch05-JS/1variables-types/README.md

 ## Bonus

-1. Use this code to get the number of milliseconds since epoch.
+1. Use the following code to get the number of milliseconds since epoch.
 Jan 1, 1970.
     ``` javascript
     let timeInMs = Date.now();
     ```